ivangfr/spring-webflux-reactive-databases/README.md

 - ### Start Docker Containers

-  - In a terminal, make sure you are inside `spring-webflux-reactive-databases` root folder
+  - In a terminal, make sure you are inside the `spring-webflux-reactive-databases` root folder.
-  - Run following command
+  - Run following command:
-    ```
+    ```bash
     ./start-apis.sh && ./start-shell.sh
     ```